Overview

 The C-GAP COMPOSITION PROGRAM at Chigiana is an intensive 2-week course designed to provide extraordinary opportunities and exposure to aspiring and established graduate student composers.
 The program includes individual lessons, daily seminars and master classes, review and rehearsal of compositions with the ensemble in residence.

 The C-GAP Summer Program is an intensive opportunity to study abroad in Siena, Italy at the world renowned Accademia Musicale Chigiana.
 The program is tailored towards graduate students currently enrolled at institutions of higher learning.
-Participants will leave the Accademia Chigiana with a professional recording of their piece and a video recording of the final concert.

 We invite applications from graduate students and talented undergraduates upon recommendation.
 If currently enrolled, applicants should be in good academic standing and have a GPA of at least 2.75 on a 4.0 scale.
 International students and students from historically underrepresented groups are encouraged to apply.